 Table 3 turns to the employment rate.
-The baseline estimates in columns (1) and (3) are very similar to those dropping the third quartile of the observations used to define DIS^b , so we do not discuss the latter estimates separately.39
+The baseline estimates in columns (1), (3), and (5) are very similar to those dropping the third quartile of the observations used to define DIS^b , so we do not discuss the latter estimates separately.40

-There is consistent evidence of positive effects of minimum wages in the short run, with elasticities mainly in the 0.13 to 0.17 range, always significant at the 5- or 10-percent level.
-These positive short-run estimates contrast with much evidence of negative employment effects for the least-skilled workers, but the estimates in Table 3 are identified from different groups - residents of tracts that were disadvantaged many decades back.
-The longer-run employment estimates are negative in three out of four cases, but never statistically significant (and very near zero for the share black specifications).
+There is consistent evidence of positive effects of minimum wages in the short run, with elasticities mainly in the 0.13 to 0.19 range, always significant at the 1-, 5-, or 10-percent level.
+These positive short-run estimates contrast with a good deal of evidence of negative employment effects for the least-skilled workers, but the estimates in Table 3 are identified from different groups - residents of tracts that were disadvantaged many decades back.
+The longer-run employment estimates are negative in five out of six cases, but never statistically significant (and very near zero for the share black specifications).